mth/yeti/doc/reference.rst

-Differently from regular type aliases the opaque types implementation type may not contain any type variables that are not the opaque types parameters (these would break soundness of opaque casts).
+Differently from regular type aliases the opaque types implementation type may not contain any type variables that are not the opaque types parameters (these would break the soundness of opaque casts).

 Opaque casts
 ---------------